-Use the ← or → button to select an image to rotate and press (FUNC) to rotate it.

-- Cycle through the 90°/270°/original orientations with each press of the FUNC./SET button. - This also can be set in the index playback mode.
+- Use the ← or → button to select an image to rotate and press (see) to rotate it. - Cycle through the 90°/270°/original orientations with each press of the FUNC./SET button. - This also can be set in the index playback mode.

-- Movies cannot be rotated. - When images are downloaded to a computer, the orientation of images rotated by the camera will depend upon the software used to download the images.
+When images are downloaded to a computer, the orientation of images rotated by the camera will depend upon the software used to download the images.